octobanana/fltrdr/README.md

 * chars/symbols can be customized
 * show/hide parts of the interface

+### Limitations
+Currently, it only handles ASCII text properly.
+Reading unicode characters may result in strange or improper output.
+This can be worked around by filtering the text through a program like __iconv__ with a command such as `cat <file> | iconv -f utf-8 -t ascii//translit`.

 ## Usage
 View the usage and help output with the `--help` or `-h` flag.
-The help output also contains the documentation for the key bindings and commands for customization.
+The help output contains the documentation for the key bindings and commands for customization.

-## Config File
+## Configuration
 The default config locations are `${XDG_CONFIG_HOME}/fltrdr/config` and `${HOME}/.fltrdr/config`.
 A custom path can also be passed to override the default locations using the `--config` option.
 The config directory and file must be created by the user.